-This site gives details of how we believe Judge Horne, sitting at Manchester Employment Tribunals Court, aided one Employer (Respondent) in winning a tribunal.
+How does an Employer win an Employment Tribunal without investigating the allegation they made against an employee before dismissing him, without establishing the facts relied on to dismiss and, without disclosing any documents to the tribunal in support of the allegation?
+This site gives details of how this actually happened and of how we believe Judge Horne, sitting at Manchester Employment Tribunals Court, aided one Employer (Respondent) in winning a tribunal.
 Our belief is based on Judge Horne's actions during the tribunal process and, unlike Judge Horne, we give the reasons (grounds) for the belief.

 The basic test of apparent bias is – “whether the fair-minded and informed observer, having considered the facts, would conclude that there was a real possibility that the tribunal was biased”.
 After reading this site you can decide for yourself if you believe there was a "real possibility" that the Tribunal in this instance was bias; or was Judge Horne simply incompetent?
 If Judge Horne feels this site has libelled him, he is more then welcome to take legal action, in fact we encourage him to do so.